SohamE/nodelearn/README.md

 ### Populate data

 When we are adding documents as a reference, while fetching the data we can use _populate_ to show the referenced data.
+This is expensive as mongoose, in the backend, queries the collection to get the data.

 ```
 const tour = await Tour.findOne({ _id: req.params.id }).populate("guides");